artylope/base-react-landing/README.md

 - placeholders
 - has index
 - has base layouts
-- has base icons, base buttons
+- has base box icons, base buttons
 - has faq